plasmatic1/other-judge-solutions/readme.md

 Things to be noted for some of the solutions

+## Reply Challenge

+Since it was a team challenge, not all of the code is mine.  (i.e. P5 was a combination of all the team members)

 ## USACO

 Not all problems use the USACO style file I/O, some use `stdin`/`stdout`